 If you want to advance your trading career, one of the key things you need to learn is chart patterns and how to interpret them.
 Having a good understanding of these patterns will help you know when a trend is starting or ending, and when to start and end a trade.
 All you need to do is to find a suitable forex and CFD broker and use their charting platforms to create the patterns.
 This article will highlight some of the most common chart patterns you need to know.
+The best free forex trading signals can be found online.

 Double Bottom and Double Tops